camba1/gotempm/user/README.md

 Additionally, this folder contains the following files:

-- `DockerfileCli`: Build the image for the user client
-- `Dockerfile`: Build the image for the user service
+- `docker-compose.env`: Environment variable required to run the service when running the service
-- `docker-compose.env`: Environment variable required to run the service when running the service with docker-compose
+- `docker-compose-cli.env`: Environment variable required to run the client when running the service

-Note that these docker files expect to be built using the root folder of the whole project as the context (i.e.: do not run the docker build directly in this folder)